MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/migrate-from-ad-rms-phase2.md

 If you're not sure whether your AD RMS templates include the ANYONE group, you can use the following sample Windows PowerShell script to identify these templates.
 For more information about using Windows PowerShell with AD RMS, see [Using Windows PowerShell to Administer AD RMS](https://technet.microsoft.com/library/ee221079%28v=ws.10%29.aspx).

 You can easily add external users to templates when you convert these templates to labels in the Azure portal.
-Then, on the **Add permissions** blade, choose **Enter details** to manually specify the email addresses for these users.
+Then, on the **Add permissions** pane, choose **Enter details** to manually specify the email addresses for these users.

 For more information about this configuration, see [How to configure a label for Rights Management protection](./configure-policy-protection.md).